kylechenoO/AIOPS_PLATFORM/CMDB/README.md

 - I just write a Dockerfile and boot script in `ansible/`.
 You can read the README.md file, and boot it.
 - In the next steps, I will use ansible to deploy and run some scripts, to get data, and push them to a Queue.

+## RabbitMQ

+- I use RabbitMQ to receive and ETL to fetch data.

+## ETL

+- I use ETL to extract data from RabbitMQ, transform them into database struct, and insert them into database.